June 26, 2009...9:32 am

 try the pitch axis approach,

-this lesson assumes that you know how to play a major scale pattern 2
+as explained in this video lesson, which assumes that you know how to play a major scale pattern 2 … (as i call pattern 2)

 now, on with the exercise: